relativitydev/relativity-trace-documentation/docs/administrator_guide/trade_reconstruction.md

 | Fixed Length    | `GreaterThan`, `GreaterThanOrEqualTo`, `Is`, `IsLike`, `IsSet`, `LessThan`, `LessThanOrEqualTo`, `StartsWith`, `EndsWith` |
 | Long Text       | `GreaterThan`, `GreaterThanOrEqualTo`, `Is`, `IsLike`, `IsSet`, `LessThan`, `LessThanOrEqualTo`, `StartsWith`, `EndsWith` |
 | Yes/No          | `Is`, `IsSet`                                                |

+We do not use the time on Date fields when creating a condition using the `Between` operator.
+For all Date fields (whether you provide a time or not), we create the condition to include the full day on both ends of the condition.
+For example, if you want a condition that finds communications with the `Sent Date/Time` between 10/1 8AM and 10/2 10AM, we will create a condition that is `Send Date/Time` > 10/1 at midnight and `Sent Date/Time` < 10/2 at the end of the day.
+{: .warn }

 - `NotOperator` - specifies if condition should be negative (defaults `false` if not added)
 - `DayRange` - specifies a number of days which will be added or subtracted from ObjectField date specified in condition (this works only for DATE fields when `BETWEEN` condition in specified, but it won't break when added to other conditions)